 Repair service lines and restore power to individual customers

-Our crews then repair individual service lines so the remaining customers in affected areas can be restored.
+Our crews then repair individual service lines and verify the customer’s electrical connecting point is safe to use so the remaining customers in affected areas can be restored.

 Full circuit restoration

 We then restore the system back to its normal condition by switching customers back to their normal circuits.
-Any customers still out of power at this point should call our Trouble Line at 1-855-304-1212.
-This is an important way for us to learn about any "pocket" outages, which generally affect smaller pockets of customers.
+Any customers still out of power at this point should call our Trouble Line.
+This is an important way for us to learn about any “pocket” outages, which generally affect smaller pockets of customers.
 We can then focus on restoring power to those remaining areas.